 - DJI Mic 2-Person Compact Digital Wireless Microphone System – In 2023 I upgraded to the DJI Mic system from the Rode Wireless Go Compact Wireless Microphone System.
 The DJI Mic kit is great since I can use it on the go for upgraded audio between one or two people, it comes in a compact charging case, AND I can plug it directly into my iPhone and record quality audio!

 - Rode SmartLav+ – I record all of my Voice Overs with the Smart Lav+ plugged into my laptop or desktop.

 - Peak Design Camera Straps – Handy quick-release camera strap system.

 - Extra Batteries & Charger

 - External Pocket-Sized LED Lighting – Great for additional lighting in dark filming or photography situations

-- UV Lens Protection Filters – Protects your glass and keep your high dollar DSLR lenses from getting scratched, at minimum!
+- UV Lens Protection Filters – Protects your glass and keeps your high-dollar lenses from getting scratched!

 GoPro Action Cameras and Accessories For Motorcycle Vlogging and Content Creation

 Action cameras are great to use to create moto vlog or general riding content while operating a motorcycle.
 There are a few brands on the market that create action cameras such as GoPro, Insta360, and DJI.
 However, I have remained loyal to GoPro over the years.
 (If you are a fan of my YouTube channel, you will already know that I do not use a traditional “moto vlog” camera set up to talk and film while riding.)